yolosec/deadcodeBlog/_posts/2016-09-18-Blind-Java-Deserialization-Part-II.markdown

 This payload has 2 consequent commands. `java` command is a macro we defined in the [Generator.java] which detects whether the running Java version is 8.
 It does that by Classloading a class that was added in Java 8.
 Thus if Java 8 is there, class load succeeds and sleep is invoked.
-If lower java version is there, class loading fails with exception and sleep is not invoked
+If lower java version is there, class loading fails with exception and sleep is not invoked.

 ```json
 {"exec":[